EmbervaleTV/embervale-public-translations/event-guide/DetailedGuide.md

 Possible Conditions:
 ```
-{"lobbySize": 30}: Triggers only if more than 30 people joined an adventure
+{"lobby_size": 30}: Triggers only if more than 30 people joined an adventure
 {"morale_below": 20}: Triggers when morale is between 0 and 19.
 {"morale_above": 60}: Triggers when morale is 61 or higher.
 {"monster_lvl_below": 50}: Triggers when the monster's level is below 50.